Healthdirect Free Australian health advice you can count on.

 • Fat (total): Fat is higher in kilojoules than other nutrients, so you should limit the total amount you eat.

 • Saturated fat: There are different types of fats.
-Saturated fats are linked to an increased risk of heart disease and high blood cholesterol, so it is especially important to choose foods low in saturated fat.
+Saturated fats are linked to a higher risk of heart disease and high blood cholesterol, so it is especially important to choose foods low in saturated fat.

 • Carbohydrate (total): Carbohydrates are found in all fruit and vegetables, all breads and grain products, and sugar and sugary foods.
 You need carbohydrates for energy.